spatialos/UnrealGDK/SpatialGDK/Documentation/content/singleton-actors.md

 ![Singleton Blueprint]({{assetRoot}}assets/screen-grabs/blueprint-singleton.png)

+## Spawning Singleton Actors

+For all the following classes, which are automatically tagged as Singleton Actors, Singleton Actors are spawned automatically on all server-worker instances as part of the [Unreal Engine game flow](https://docs.unrealengine.com/en-US/Gameplay/Framework/GameFlow):
+- `AGameMode`
+- `AGameState`
+- `ALevelScriptActor`
+- any classes that derive from the preceding classes

+For all classes that you manually tag as Singleton Actors, make sure that Singleton Actors are spawned on all server-worker instances at runtime.
+You need to write code to do this when you create each server-worker type.

+> *Note*: Never write code to spawn Singleton Actors when you create client-worker types.

 ## Managing Singleton Actors

 Because each server-worker instance spawns each Singleton Actor locally, we have introduced the [Global State Manager]({{urlRoot}}/content/glossary#global-state-manager) (GSM) to ensure that there is only ever one instance of an [entity]({{urlRoot}}/content/glossary#entity) that represents a Singleton Actor, and to ensure data is replicated properly.